-With TeamCity, you can use several different VCS roots for a single build.
-For example, the majority of your project sources may be located in Perforce, and several plugins in Subversion.
-TeamCity allows you to configure your project to use sources from both of them simultaneously, by specifying target directories for each VCS via checkout rules.
+Suppose the majority of your project sources is located in Perforce while several modules are stored in Subversion.
+TeamCity allows you to configure your project to use sources from both of them simultaneously.

 Advanced VCS build triggering

-TeamCity constantly scans all of the build configurations’ VCS roots and triggers builds if changes are found.
-You can also configure rules that prevent build triggering for specific paths, file types, or particular users.
+TeamCity constantly scans all of the build configurations’ VCS roots, and triggers builds if changes are

 Extensibility and Customization

-TeamCity can change the build status directly from the build script.
-You can set the status (build failure or success) and change the build description text.
+- set the status (build failure or success), and change the build status text;

 Third Party HTML Reports